HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 </hvml>
 ```

-Version 12 illustrates a classical implementation of `calling a function` like other traditional programming languages.
+The above program illustrates a classical implementation of `calling a function` like other traditional programming languages.

 It is obvious that you can use the `with` attribute of the `call` element to define the arguments,
   which will be passed to the operation group.
 Here it is an object specifying two integers.

-Like a traditional function call, the HVML interpreter will push the data passed through `with` arttribute to a stack frame.
+Like a traditional function call, the HVML interpreter will push the data passed through `with` arttribute to the last stack frame.
-The data then becomes in turn the result data for the elements in the named operation group.
+The data then becomes in turn the result data for the first element in the named operation group.
-It can be referred to by the context variable `?` when executing the elements in the named operation group.
+It can be referred to by the context variable `?` when executing the first element in the named operation group.

-As a result, in Version 12, we can refer to the argument in the operation group by the expressions `$?.x` and `$?.y`.
+As a result, in Greatest Common Divisor, we can refer to the argument in the operation group by the expressions `$?.x` and `$?.y`.
 However, the code use `$x` and `$y` instead.
 This because that if you passed an object as the argument,
      the interpreter will automatically setup a named temporary varaible for each property in the object if the property name is a valid variable name.